Skip to main content

 Available skills

-Pipeline and execution
+Pipeline and template creation

 SkillDescription

-/create-pipeline-v1Generate v1 simplified pipeline YAML (alpha)
+/create-pipeline-v1Generate v1 simplified pipeline YAML — alpha: internal testing only

 Resource management